 Estimated PSA 9 Mint Value: $2,000

-Ryan's second-year card is another huge collector favorite throughout the hobby as it features a young Ryan with the closest thing to a smile as you'll get on any Ryan card.
+Ryan's second-year card from the 1969 Topps set is another huge collector favorite throughout the hobby as it features a young Ryan with the closest thing to a smile as you'll get on any Ryan card.

 The purple button with his name in white and yellow in the top right corner along with the Mets team name in yellow at the bottom give this card a lot of pop.